jesse318s/labs-with-qiskit-python/README.md

-# quantum-information-labs-python
+# labs-with-qiskit-python

 This is the Python code for functional quantum circuits, their test simulations, and the results.
-These programs were developed in a virtual Jupyter Notebook environment using the Quiskit kernel. <br />
+These programs were developed in a virtual Jupyter Notebook environment using the Qiskit kernel. <br />
 Run your own labs here: https://quantum-computing.ibm.com/

 <br />